forget me nots

 I had a ritual when I entered Grandma’s house.
 I think we all did.
 Each may have differed slightly, but each was a routine that bordered on sacrament.

 Inside the back door a small landing stood midway between the main floor and the basement.
 It was an immediate crossroads.
-I could go straight ahead and down the cool, dark, thinly carpeted basement stairs, or up the half flight of steps to the left leading through a small, bright entryway to the kitchen.
+I could go straight ahead and down the cool, dark, thinly-carpeted basement stairs, or up the half flight of steps to the left leading through a small, bright entryway to the kitchen.
 Up I went.
 (I always saved the basement for last.)

 Immediately, I would soak in the bold contrast of fresh white walls and black trim work—baseboards, windowsills, banisters.
 A black wooden rocking chair painted in bright red, yellow, and blue flowers with fresh green vines welcomed me from the corner of the entry way.
 At its feet, a braided rug in blues and grays.
 Across from it was a china cabinet full of glassware and figures of children from around the world.
 Sun streamed in the windows overlooking the grape arbor.